 Ottawa Valley Neighbourhoods & Districts

 There are a multitude of towns and districts within the Ottawa Valley.
 The heart of the Valley starts with Renfrew County and expands out to neighbouring communities.
-The area can be divided into Upper Ottawa Valley (closer to the river) and Lower Ottawa Valley (stretching down to almost reach the St. Lawrence River).
+The area can be divided into Upper Ottawa Valley (closer to the river) and Lower Ottawa Valley.

 Many adventurers start their journey at either end of the Ottawa River and follow the network of trails through wildness and townships.